 Eligibility & payment rates

-About Procedural GPs
+About the PIP Procedural GPs

 Procedural GPs provide non-referred procedural services that in urban areas would normally be a specific referral based specialty.